Forming of Additively Manufactured Sandwich Sheet Composites with Optimized Core Structures

 |Contact:||Stephan Rosenthal M. Sc.|

-In cooperation with the Institute of Product Engineering of the University of Duisburg-Essen sandwich sheets with optimized core structures for the use in forming technologies are developed and additively manufactured.
+In cooperation with the Institute for Product Engineering of the University of Duisburg-Essen composite sandwich panels with core structures optimized for forming are developed.